gatsbyjs/gatsby/docs/docs/plugin-authoring.md

 **NOTE:** You still need to add the plugin to your `gatsby-config.js`.
 There is no auto-detection of local plugins.

-Like all `gatsby-*` files, the code is not being processed by Babel.
+Like all `gatsby-*` files, the code is not processed by Babel.
 If you want to use JavaScript syntax which isn't supported by your version of Node.js, you can place the files in a `src` subfolder and build them to the plugin folder root.